 5 | Clothing or traveling expenses. |

 The above table is not the complete list of any additional expenses as they are endless based upon the lifestyle we provide to our children.
-These expenses are proportionately distributed between both the parents as per the percentage of their combined net income as per the PA Child support calculator.
+These expenses are proportionately distributed between both parents as per the percentage of their combined net income as per the PA Child support calculator.

 The obligation for payment of child support will be increased in addition to the obligatory payment of child support in Pennsylvania.